If you're anything like me, you've realized that to be successful on freestyle, you have to become a master of zero-point foods.

 - 1 can 5.5oz tomato paste

 - 1 diced green pepper

 - 1 cup frozen corn

 - 2 cloves fresh diced garlic

 - 1 teaspoon cumin

 - 2 bay leaves

-- 1 Tbsp chili powder (feel free to add more to taste)
+- 1 tablespoon chili powder feel free to add more to taste

 - Brown your ground chicken in a large pan on the stove.

 - Place all ingredients in crockpot and cook on high for 4 hours or low 7-8 hours, stirring a few times if possible.